dimkasta/F3-UAM/README.md

 ```

 ###Simple role Management
 The plugin contains simple Role management.
 Role State is stored in boolean (tinyint(1)) fields called isAdmin, isAuthor and isEditor.
-You can add your own columns/Roles and access them.
+These 3 Roles were chosen as default because they fit the most common CMS practice.
+But you can easily add your own columns/Roles and access them.
 The relevant API works like this

 ```PHP
 $test14 = $f3->uam->isAdmin('dimkasta');